 - Slurred speech patterns

-The police may ask the driver to take a preliminary breath test (PBT) and perform FSTs, including the horizontal gaze nystagmus, one-legged stand and walk and turn.
-Depending on the results, the driver may be arrested for driving under the influence.
+The police may ask you to take a preliminary breath test (PBT) and perform field sobriety tests (FSTs).
+Depending on the results, you may be arrested for driving under the influence and be required to submit to an evidentiary breath test or blood test.

-Even if the driver is not intoxicated, he/she could still be cited for other traffic violations, such as driving without a valid driver’s license (NRS 483.230) or driving on a suspended license (NRS 483.560).
+Even if you are not intoxicated, you could still be cited for other traffic violations, such as driving without a valid driver’s license (NRS 483.230) or driving on a suspended license (NRS 483.560).

 3. Are they legal?